Enna: Classical period

 Dionysius I of Syracuse repeatedly attempted to take over Enna.
 At first he encouraged Aeimnestus, a citizen of Enna, to seize the sovereign power.
 Afterward Dionysius I turned against him and assisted the Ennaeans to get rid of their despot.
 But it was not till a later period that, after repeated expeditions against the neighbouring Sicilian cities, Dionysius took control of the city by betrayal in 397 BC.

 Agathocles later controlled Enna.
 When the Agrigentines under Xenodicus began to proclaim the restoration of the other cities of Sicily to freedom, the Ennaeans were the first to join their standard, and opened their gates to Xenodicus, 309 BC.
 Accounts of the First Punic War repeatedly refer to Enna; it was taken first by the Carthaginians under Hamilcar, and subsequently recaptured by the Romans, but in both instances by treachery and not by force.

 In the Second Punic War, while Marcellus was engaged in the siege of Syracuse (214 BC), Enna became the scene of a fearful massacre.
 The defection of several Sicilian towns from Rome had alarmed Pinarius the governor of Enna.
-In order to forestall any treachery, he used the Roman garrison to kill the citizens, whom he had gathered in the theater, and killed them all.
+In order to forestall any treachery, he used the Roman garrison to kill the citizens, who had gathered in the theater, and killed them all.
 The soldiers were allowed to plunder the city.

 Eighty years later Enna was the center of the First Servile War in Sicily (134 BC - 132 BC), which erupted under the lead of Eunus, a former slave.
 His forces took over Enna.
 It was the last place that held out against the proconsul Rupilius, and was at length betrayed into his hands.
 According to Strabo, the city suffered much damage after the Romans regained control.
 He believed this was the start of its decline.

 Cicero referred to it repeatedly in a way to suggest that it was still a flourishing municipal town: it had a fertile territory, well-adapted for the growth of cereal grains, and was diligently cultivated till it was rendered almost desolate by the exactions of Verres.
 From this time little is known about Enna: Strabo speaks of it as still inhabited in his time, though by a small population.
 The name of Enna appears in Pliny among the municipal towns of Sicily, as well as in Ptolemy and the Itineraries.

 When the Roman Empire was divided in 395 AD, Sicily became part of the Western Roman Empire.
 The noted senatorial family of the Nicomachi had estates in Sicily.
 Around 408 AD the politician and grammarian Nicomachus Flavianus worked on an edition of the first 10 books of Livy during a stay on his estate in Enna.
 This was recorded in the subscriptions of the manuscripts of Livy.